anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw6.md

 Either way, if you are asked, click that you trust the authors.
 If you have any issues getting started, ask the lab assistants for help -- any of them should be able to help you get started, even if they aren't super familiar with Kotlin.

-# Building your code with Maven
+## Building your code with Maven

-Like most of our assignments, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code <span style="color: #10a5f5">(note that you must be in the top-level folder `word_counter` for these commands to work)</span>:
+Like most of our assignments, this project structure uses Maven, so you can use the following commands (in the VS Code terminal) to execute your code (note that you must be in the top-level folder `word_counter` for these commands to work):

 * `mvn test` runs the tests that we provided (see below)